-Peak season is July-August, while the shoulder seasons, May-June and September-October, are less busy.
+The peak season is July-August, while the shoulder seasons, May-June and September-October, are less busy.
 To me, Dubrovnik is mostly a summer destination, so although you can visit all year round, I recommend visiting from May to October.

 Avoid the cruise ships

-Most tourist come by cruise ships that arrive in the morning and leave in the afternoon.
+Most tourists come by cruise ships that arrive in the morning and leave in the afternoon.
 You can easily avoid this by exploring the city in the early morning hours or in the evening when Dubrovnik is even more magical.

 Another great thing about sightseeing in the morning or evening